 Returning to the farm we enjoyed a delicious dinner of pulled pork, macaroni salad and green beans while sitting under the shade of a pecan tree.

-Dave built a fire for our evening entertainment, then we called a night.
-Snuggling in for a good night’s sleep, tired from a fun day!
+Dave built a fire for our evening entertainment, then we called it a night.
+Sleep came quickly, tired from a fun day!

 “Let’s go feed the animals,” Lisa said, showing us her morning routine.
 First stop, the chicken coop, the parade beginning as soon as the door opened.